 Text and drawing by Frits Ahlefeldt, Hiking.org

-Walking on snowy streets, the villages at Christmas time look very different from what they used to.
-People now buy their gifts on their screens from places like Amazon, Wish, H&M and other global brands and celebrate midwinter online, liking selfies of each other on Facebook
+Today the villages at Christmas time look very different People now buy their gifts on their screens and celebrate the holidays online, liking selfies of each other on Facebook

-Not only do we buy our presents over the web, we also wish people happy holidays and as we like their portraits, inserted on animated winter landscapes on our phones, we can even see their positions on the “find my friends” app.
+Not only do we buy our presents over the web, we also wish people happy holidays and send hearts at their portraits, inserted on animated winter landscapes on our phones.

-These digital cloud-based systems are in many ways free to use, as the cost of using them are covered in less visible ways, based on the Santa Claus like lists about each one of us that these systems carefully collect, while we circle them like moth around streetlights in the dark.
+These digital cloud-based systems are often free to use, as the cost of using them are covered by collecting and selling the information these systems carefully collect.

 Good things come from spending time together in the real world

-Good things comes from good relationships and from spending time together, from walking the local paths and streets, from caring, smiling, helping and saying happy holiday to each other and relating in good ways, to our planet ,to our places and paths and to those around us – Maybe that is the best gift we can give to each other.
+Good things comes from good relationships and from spending time together, from walking together, from caring, smiling, helping and saying happy holiday to those around us, relating in good ways, to our planet ,to our places and to those around us – And that is the best gift we can give each other.